aka Miniature JWS

 tjws.app.orb.arguments - this definition can provide comma separated parameters used for ORB initialization.
 Since 1.50

 tjws.app.main - name of main class started with offering app server services.
-TJWS supports not only web applications, any desktop Java application can get benefist of app server services as JNDI and container managed JDBC connections.
+TJWS supports not only web applications, any desktop Java application can get benefits of app server services as JNDI and container managed JDBC connections.
 Since 1.50

 tjws.app.main.striprightparam - specifies a position in command line arguments which have to be not passed to a main class defined in tjws.app.main.
 It gives flexibility of separate command line arguments used by launched application and app server services itself.
 Since 1.50